f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Module.md

     V.Success _ -> pure ()
 ~~~

 This means that we are only doing static validation, meaning that we're not interested in checking message validitity against the database.
-The return type for the checker is `Sem r ()`, meaning that if you want to do this, you may write a custom checker for your module.
+This is reflected in the return type for the checker `Sem r ()`.
+If you want to add custom checking, you may write a custom checker for your module.

 Note the constraints on the module's effects `r`: